 The application process is competitive, and space is limited.
 Meeting the minimum requirements does not guarantee acceptance.

 To apply, please visit the Apply page.
 Students will be charged a $50 application fee.
 The application cycle starts on September 1 and the priority deadline is October 15 at 11:59 a.m.
 Applications for programs that do not fill by the priority deadline will be accepted on a rolling basis until full.
 Applications will be reviewed and students will be informed of their status within 4 weeks of the priority deadline.

 25-30 University of Minnesota undergraduate students.

 Spring B Term, MW 9:55-11:35 a.m.

-The program starts in Hong Kong, where students will tour the city, meet with a local partner university, engage in site visits with local companies, and get a broad overview of business practices in China.
+The program starts in Shanghai, where students will tour the city, meet with a university partner, engage in site visits with local companies, and get a broad overview of business practices in China.
 Students will then transfer to Hangzhou for additional site visits as well as some cultural exploration.
 In Shenzhen, students will continue site visits and lectures pertaining to consumer electronics, Internet and mobile communications, web technologies, cloud computing, cyber-security, social network, and entrepreneurship.

 Cost Estimate (Summary)

 These estimates will vary based on student preference and exchange rates.
 All details subject to change based on economic and international factors.
 Most financial aid may be applied to study abroad programs.

 *Students should also maintain their U.S.-based health insurance plan while abroad.